barbierialessandro/CompELayers/README.md

 Arrow is a fast script (ETA 2 minutes) for a better (graphical) estimation of several parameters (listed below) in Computational Electrophysiology (CompEL) MD simulations.
 The double membrane partitions into two compartments A and B is estimated from the .gro file of the duplicated system using split-group0 and split-group1.

-For the script send an email to barbierialessandro@hotmail.it
+For the script send an email to barbierialessandro@hotmail.it with object "CompEL-Arrow"

 **List of parameters**: